OUR VISION - MISSION STATEMENT

 -No golf carts on the roads.

--Walk against the flow of traffic and on the side of the roadway.
+-Walk against the flow of traffic & on the side of the roadway (not in the road).
+This way you can see traffic coming toward you.

--Make sure you have a green address sign that is clearly visible from both directions - it is not expensive and saves precious time for first responders.
+-Make sure you have a green address sign that is clearly visible from both directions.
+They are not expensive and it saves precious time for first responders to get to you or your loved one.

 Welcome our newest team members: